osg-htc/user-school-2018/docs/materials/day1/part3-ex3-job-retry.md

 ---
-status: in progress
+status: done
 ---

 <style type="text/css"> pre em { font-style: normal; background-color: yellow; } pre strong { font-style: normal; font-weight: bold; color: \#008; } </style>

-Monday Exercise 3.1: Retries
+Monday Exercise 3.3: Retries
 ============================

 The goal of this exercise is to demonstrate running a job that intermittently fails and thus could benefit from having HTCondor automatically retry it.